Courtyard of new modern monastery in Liverpool

 Beyond the brickwork, the building was recognised for its minimal energy requirements.
 By incorporating natural ventilation, improved insulation, maximised daylight and renewable energy - such as ground source heating pumps and solar water heating - it is able to function as a sustainable community.

-Con Mosso
+Wienerberger’s Con Mosso brick

 View across a lake of a modern monastery